ankushjain358/coderjony-statiq-blog/input/blogs/logging-to-aws-cloudwatch-using-log4net-in-net-core.md

     }
 ```

-Also make sure, AWS credentials profile have enough IAM permissions to access and write logs in CloudWatch.
+Also, make sure, the AWS credentials profile has enough IAM permissions to access and write logs in CloudWatch.

 That's all.